Hoʻoponopono: Ritual

+Many consider the spirit of aloha to be central to the practice of hoʻoponopono.

+At a University of Hawai‘i–West O‘ahu event exploring hoʻoponopono, Dr. Manu Aluli Meyer remarked that, “We are healing our collective with aloha languaging".

 Modern uses

 "Aunty" Malia Craver, who worked with the Queen Liliʻuokalani Children's Centers (QLCC) for more than 30 years, taught courses in traditional hoʻoponopono.
 On August 30, 2000, she spoke about it to the United Nations.